krishna7860/github-finder-react/README.md

-# Github Finder - By React
+# Github Finder - With React

 **A Github API Project Displaying User Profiles on Search and Also U Can Check Details Related to their Profile and Repos and Followers**